1wheel/roadtolarissa/source/_posts/2015-06-07-stacked-bump-chart.markdown

 })
 ```

 Each entry in the years array is an object with the year and the number of active players who started playing before the player.

-Because our data has been reshaped to closely match what we're draw, actually drawing becomes significantly easier.
+Because our data has been reshaped to closely match what we're try draw, all we need to do now is convert every element of the `years` array to x and y pixel positions and connect those positions with a line.

-Calling `d3.conventions` again gives a clean slate to work with a clean slate to
+Calling `d3.conventions` again gives a clean slate to work with.
+The domain of the scales need to be defined again.

 ```javascript
 var c = d3.conventions({height: 120, width: 750})